NYOS RS

 NITINOL Wire

-Nitinol is a high-strength, temperature- and corrosion-resistant shape memory alloy.
+Nitinol is a high strength, temperature and corrosion resistant shape memory alloy.
 The name Nitinol is an acronym for Nickel Titanium Naval Ordnance Laboratory.
+SWING is one of the first paraglider manufacturers to use the material known from medical technology as nose reinforcement in paraglider construction.

-The targeted control of tension by 3D shaping at the leading edge of the upper sail has become standard in paraglider construction.
-This is in order to make the airflow-relevant areas as crease-free as possible.
-Depending on the model, 3D shaping is either single or double in its construction.
+The targeted control of tension through 3D shaping at the leading edge of the upper sail is now standard in paraglider construction in order to make the flow-relevant areas as wrinkle-free as possible.
+Depending on the model, the 3D shaping is either single or double.

-We have supplemented the standard shaping with another 3D shaping at the leading edge to optimise the aerodynamic effect of the miniribs.
+We have supplemented the standard 3D shaping with an additional 3D shaping at the trailing edge to optimize the aerodynamic effect of the miniribs.

 DETAIL-FOTOS